 Which States Have a Health Insurance Mandate + Penalty?

 While the federal penalty may be a thing of the past, six states have imposed their own individual mandates.
 These states require residents to have minimum essential coverage.
 In all but one of them, a tax penalty will be owed by those who do not have minimum essential coverage and are not exempt.

-The following statewide mandates are either in effect now or will take effect in 2020:
+The following statewide mandates took effect by 2020: